 Participants will be housed in furnished university residences, hotels, or apartments.
 Units are single-gender and typically double-occupancy with shared bathrooms and common spaces.
 Towels, linens and internet are provided.
 Transportation costs between the program housing and hospital are included as well as airport transfers at the beginning and end of the program.

-A light breakfast is provided from Mon-Fri, as well as four weekly group meals at local restaurants.
+A light breakfast is provided from Mon-Fri, as well as three weekly group meals at local restaurants, one of which will be lunch on the excursion day.
 For most lunches, fellows buy and prepare their own food or stop in a local cafe for an inexpensive sandwich.